Automated Discovery of Operable Dynamics from Videos: Implementation details

 To reduce the effects of additional constraints on the reconstruction accuracy, we introduced an annealing method during training.
-We cyclically increased and decreased the weights of the smoothness and space-filling constraints by altering $\beta$ of Equation~\ref{loss_func}.
-Figure~\ref{fig:noAnnealing} demonstrates the improved accuracy when annealing is applied during training.
-Figure~\ref{fig:noAnnealing}(a) shows the long-term stability and accuracy for the smooth neural state variable rollout predictions, where we compared the computer vision based energy estimation values for the decoded images against those estimated from the ground truth images.
-Figure~\ref{fig:noAnnealing}(b) shows the auto-encoder pixel reconstruction mean square error of the smooth neural state variables with their respective standard error bounds.
+We cyclically increased and decreased the weights of the smoothness and space-filling constraints by altering $\beta$ of Equation~(5).
+We utilized an annealing schedule of 5 cycles with each cycle spanning 200 epochs, where $\beta$ in Equation~(5) was linearly increased from 0 to 1 over the first 100 epochs and kept at 1 for the next 100 epochs.
+Supplementary~Figure~\ref{fig:noAnnealing} demonstrates the improved accuracy when annealing is applied during training.
+Supplementary~Figure~\ref{fig:noAnnealing}(a) shows the long-term stability and accuracy for the smooth neural state variable rollout predictions, where we compared the computer vision based energy estimation values for the decoded images against those estimated from the ground truth images.
+Supplementary~Figure~\ref{fig:noAnnealing}(b) shows the auto-encoder pixel reconstruction mean square error of the smooth neural state variables with their respective standard error bounds.
 Smooth neural state variables trained with annealing show generally better reconstruction accuracy.

+The effects of the smoothness and space-filling constraints are balanced by tuning the weights of the sub-loss terms $w_{\text{smooth}}$, $w_{\text{space}}$, while keeping $L_0$ fixed to a reasonably small value.
+In our experiments, we used a fixed value of $L_0=0.05$ and tuned the loss weights by optimizing both the reconstruction accuracy and the smoothness metric as defined in Supplementary~Equation~\eqref{smoothness_metric}.
+The random seeds and corresponding loss weights utilized for each system are shared in Supplementary~Table~\ref{tab:loss_weights}.